paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

 Pub.
 L. 104–104, title I, § 101(c), Feb.
 8, 1996, 110 Stat.
 79, provided that: “The Act [Communications Act of 1934 ([47 U.S.C.
 151](./chapter-005-wire-or-radio-communication.md#section-151) et seq.)] is amended so that— “(1) the designation and heading of each title of the Act shall be in the form and typeface of the designation and heading of this title of this Act [110 Stat.
 61]; and “(2) the designation and heading of each part of each title of the Act shall be in the form and typeface of the designation and heading of part I of title II of the Act [110 Stat.
 61], as amended by subsection (a).”

 #### Study of Telecommunications and Information Goals
 Pub.
 L. 97–259, title II, § 202, Sept.
 13, 1982, 96 Stat.
-1099, provided that: “(a) The National Telecommunications and Information Administration shall conduct a comprehensive study of the long-range international telecommunications and information goals of the United States, the specific international telecommunications and information policies necessary to promote those goals and the strategies that will ensure that the United States achieves them.
-The Administration shall further conduct a review of the structures, procedures, and mechanisms which are utilized by the United States to develop international telecommunications and information policy. “(b) In any study or review conducted pursuant to this section, the National Telecommunications and Information Administration shall not make public information regarding usage or traffic patterns which would damage United States commercial interests.
-Any such study or review shall be limited to international telecommunications policies or to domestic telecommunications issues which directly affect such policies.”
+1099, required the National Telecommunications and Information Administration to conduct a comprehensive study of the long-range international telecommunications and information goals of the United States and the policies and the strategies needed to achieve these goals, with a review of these policies, and provided the Administration would not make public information regarding usage or traffic patterns which would damage United States commercial interests.

 #### Commission on Governmental Use of International Telecommunications
 Act July 29, 1954, ch.
 647, 68 Stat.
 587, established the Commission on Governmental Use of International Telecommunications to examine, study and report on the objectives, operations, and effectiveness of information programs with respect to the prompt development of techniques, methods, and programs for greatly expanded and far more effective operations in this vital area of foreign policy through the use of foreign telecommunications.
 The Commission was required to make a report of its findings and recommendations on or before Dec.
 31, 1954, and the Commission ceased to exist 90 days after submission of its report to the Congress.